 Like many engineers who move into management, I had absolutely no ‘practice’, ‘training’ or ‘mentorship’.
 My management qualifications were mostly that I got annoyed with inefficient process and then tried to fix them (often causing bigger problems).
 However, I did get a little advice in my first 3-4 years of managing.
 The number one item was ‘make sure people don’t quit’ and later, that I should ‘drop the ball more’.
 Though far from actual management training, they were surprisingly helpful at the time.

 As a result - my number one recommendation for a manager of managers would be to stop reading this and instead build a network of people you can call for advice (and who you support in turn).
-I wish I had done that more!
+I deeply wish I had done that more.
 Today, I use Merit and Orbital Studios.